 The reward system is promoting in-game discipline, because like any school, household, etc, there are going to be children and they need to be conditioned to behave with each other.
-When the environment is no longer a place, but in some corner of the internet, who is monitoring the interactions?
+When the environment is no longer a place, but in some corner of the internet, or lol betting, who is monitoring the interactions?
 You will find the detailed guide to choose the most amazing betting apps on the market.
 There are always chat filters that can keep players from swearing over chat, but that doesn’t stop them from bullying other players, which I personally think is the bigger problem.
 So to make their online game a hospitable place, League of Legends incentivized good behavior through the reward system in it’s game.

 I think that’s incredibly interesting.
 One of my biggest struggles I find in evangelizing the art form of video games is finding great examples of how real world lessons can be learned through video games.
 While ideally we’d like to seek something deeper, basic rule systems for children is a good start in relaying messages through game play mechanics.
 I think people know this, and it’s why you see so many educational games targeted at children, but not many at adults.
 This mechanic plants an idea, “if you are nice to others you will be better off in the long run.”